Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 image = "/images/string-pins.jpg"
 imgcaptions = "1 The Barberini Harp, Museo Nazionale degli Strumenti Musicali, 1985-1986.
-Photo: Mara Galassi. &&\n" map_tag = ["Roma", "Palermo", "Basel"] person_tag = ["Mara Galassi", "Armin Linke", "Luisa Cervelli", "Sandra Suatoni"] project_category = "Barberini Harp Project" relatedresearch = ["What We Know, and What We still Do Not Understand about the Barberini Harp", "Designs for Musical Instruments", "“Venere che sona d’arpa e due amori”:&&Marco Marazzoli at the Barberini Court", "About the Barberini Harp", "Report on the Convening in Roma  14-16 December 2016", "The Barberini Harp Wood Species Identification"] show_in_news = false
+Photo: Mara Galassi. &&\n" map_tag = ["Roma", "Palermo", "Basel"] person_tag = ["Mara Galassi", "Armin Linke", "Luisa Cervelli", "Maria-Selene Sconci"] project_category = "Barberini Harp Project" relatedresearch = ["What We Know, and What We still Do Not Understand about the Barberini Harp", "Designs for Musical Instruments", "“Venere che sona d’arpa e due amori”:&&Marco Marazzoli at the Barberini Court", "About the Barberini Harp", "Report on the Convening in Roma  14-16 December 2016", "The Barberini Harp Wood Species Identification"] show_in_news = false